KilianKegel/FatherlessAmerica/README.md

 Fathers are vanishing legally as well as physically.
 About one-third of all childbirths in the nation now occur outside of marriage.
-In most of these cases, the place for the father’s name on the birth certificate is simply left blank.
+In most of these cases, the place for the father's name on the birth certificate is simply left blank.
 In at least two of every three cases of unwed parenthood, the father is never legally identified.^6^ Not surprisingly, paternity suits are on the rise.

-When Governor Sundlun says that we "can’t wave a magic wand and have a storybook life," he implies that the storybooks may be unrealistic.
+When Governor Sundlun says that we "can't wave a magic wand and have a storybook life," he implies that the storybooks may be unrealistic.
 The governor need not worry: Even storybooks for children now reflect his kind of fatherhood.
 "There are different kinds of daddies," one book for preschoolers states, and "sometimes a Daddy goes away like yours did.
-He may not sec his children at all."^7^ Another children’s book is equally
+He may not sec his children at all."^7^ Another children's book is equally
 candid: "Some kids know both their mom and dad, and some kids don't."
 One child in this book says: "I never met my dad, but I know that he lives in a big city."
-Another says: "I’ll bet my dad is really big and strong."^8^
+Another says: "I'll bet my dad is really big and strong."^8^

 So Kara Hewes and Governor Sundlun are, after all, something of a storybook story.
 It is one we all know.
 It is becoming our society's story.